 Help for Anxiety

 Anxiety is on the rise in America right now.
 A recent poll by the American Psychiatric Association showed a remarkable 5-point jump in the national anxiety score as Americans from all demographics reported feeling more anxious now than they did the year before.
 Additionally, two out of three Americans say they are “extremely or somewhat anxious” about their health, paying bills and keeping themselves and their family safe.
 About one in five has sought professional care.
 Psychotherapy can help patients contextualize the emotions associated with anxiety and learn to develop a healthier relationship with those emotions, so anxiety has less power to dominate or disrupt everyday existence.
-A therapist can also help the patients identify their common anxiety triggers and develop practical techniques for approaching those situations in a healthier way.
+An anxiety therapist can also help the patients identify their common anxiety triggers and develop practical techniques for approaching those situations in a healthier way.

 Help Getting “Unstuck”